Earth Notes: On Website Technicals (2017-11)

 This has the effect of preventing caching of the inlined images, and of getting less text in the initial inbound TCP packet(s), but the trade-off is hopefully a better overall UX.

-With this hero inlining in place the entire mobile home-page ATF content is rendered from the HTML on the first round trip in ~1.7s according to WebPageTest's 'simple' test: Dulles, VA - Moto G4 - Chrome - 3GSlow.
-The (gzipped) home page HTML is still well within the initcwd, at 8.4kB.
+With this hero inlining in place the entire mobile home-page ATF content is rendered from the HTML on the first round trip in ~1.7s according to

 With a 'simple' test with 3G 'fast' (~150ms, ~200ms with trans-Atlantic RTT) Dulles, VA - Moto G4 - Chrome - 3GFast I can just about hit the 1s target on the front page.
-On other lighter pages (eg with no hero image at all) I'm more nearly hitting 1s.
+On other lighter pages (eg with no hero image at all) I am more nearly hitting 1s.
 (Disabling JavaScript so that parsing it does not compete for CPU has WebPageTest claiming visually complete faster than actually possible in ~300ms, but the charts suggest ~750ms!
 Even the home page seems to come in under 1s ATF without JavaScript.)

-Interestingly the sizes of the mobile/lite and main gzipped pages are now fairly similar, the inlined image filling the gap taken by minimising the HTML boilerplate.
+pages are now fairly similar, the inlined image filling the gap taken by minimising the HTML boilerplate.

 2017-11-14: Defer

-Given Prefer DEFER Over ASYNC: "DEFER scripts don't execute until the HTML document is done being parsed", I'm testing switching the already-at-the-end Share42 script from async to defer to possibly marginally improve behaviour on mobiles in particular (CPU starved, share icons not shown ATF).
+Given Prefer DEFER Over ASYNC: "DEFER scripts don't execute until the HTML document is done being parsed", I am testing switching the already-at-the-end Share42 script from

 A preliminary WebPageTest suggests at least that the loading of the script stays late (low priority), and that there is no obvious harm from doing this.

-Note that defer seems to be slightly less supported than async, eg Opera was reported as not.
+seems to be slightly less supported than

 2017-11-12: Even Liter